-At This is the Place Heritage Park, it is remembered as a candy shop.
-We love to buy old time candy for 5 cents.
+At This is the Place Heritage Park, which is remembered as a candy shop.
+We love to buy old-time candy for 5 cents.

 Another place to stop is the pharmacy.
 Here you can learn about the medicines used during frontier times, as well as candy.
 Here’s a hint.
 If you stop at the hospital when you arrive (it’s near the entrance), you can get a prescription (if you take the train the hospital is at the last stop).

 You can give the pharmacist the prescription and he or she will give you a piece of candy!
 This is a great place to learn all about what herbs were used for medicine in the 1800s.

 The bank is a great place to go as well, but you might want to wait until after you go pan for gold at the next stop.
 If you bring your gold to the bank you will get chocolate gold coins in return!

 At train stop 4 there is a Native American Village with Native American Dancers.
 They do demonstrations of the cultural dances of their tribe.
 You can also make jewelry (included with admission).

 As you journey past the tee-pee and red rocks you come to a stream where you can grab a toy boat and race it down to the bottom!
 This is really fun!

 The tee-pee is the 3rd largest in the world behind one in Canada and one in China.
 But this tee-pee is air-conditioned!